 Don’t Put A Spoon In Their Mouth

-Don’t put anything in their mouth.
-You cannot swallow your tongue when you have a seizure so this is just a myth that doesn’t help anyone.
+Please don’t put anything in their mouth.
+You cannot swallow your tongue when you have a seizure, so this is just a myth that doesn’t help anyone.

 Don’t Try To Stop Movement